The Stress of Bullying in the Workplace

 The Blame Game in Bullying

 Bullying behaviour often arises from an inability to take personal responsibility.
 The perpetrator, consciously or unconsciously, tries to change or intimidate the victim.
-The person on the receiving end often sees the behaviour as an attack on them, rather than recognising the fear or lack of awareness in the person displaying the behaviour.
+The person on the receiving end often sees the behaviour as an attack on them rather than recognising the fear or lack of awareness in the person displaying it.

-Whether real or alleged, bullying behaviour is always unacceptable and has a significant impact.
-Sometimes, claims of bullying can arise from experiencing assertive behaviour.
-In these situations, engaging in a “who is right and who is wrong” debate is futile.
+Whether actual or alleged, bullying behaviour is always unacceptable and has a significant impact; sometimes, claims of bullying can arise from experiencing assertive behaviour.
+Engaging in a “who is right and who is wrong” debate is futile in these situations.

 There should always be zero tolerance for workplace bullying.
-Bullying behaviour should never be ignored.
-Addressing bullying should be an integral part of all leadership and management learning programmes.
+Bullying behaviour should never be ignored, and addressing it should be integral to all leadership and management learning programmes.

 The Impact of Bullying on Workplace Productivity

-Workplace bullying has a significant impact on productivity.
-According to a study by the Workplace Bullying Institute, victims of bullying often lose work time avoiding the bully, thinking about the situation, or recovering from the stress.
-This leads to decreased productivity, which can have a significant impact on the company’s bottom line.
+Workplace bullying significantly impacts productivity.
+According to a study by the Workplace Bullying Institute, victims often lose work time avoiding the bully, thinking about the situation, or recovering from the stress.
+This leads to decreased productivity, significantly impacting the company’s bottom line.

 The Role of Leadership in Preventing Workplace Bullying